ricewind012/4chan-win95/README.md

 - [Userstyle](../../raw/master/4chan-win95.user.styl) (requires [Stylus](https://add0n.com/stylus.html))
 - [Userscript](../../raw/master/4chan-win95.user.js) (requires [Violentmonkey](https://violentmonkey.github.io) or [Tampermonkey](https://www.tampermonkey.net))

-The userscript is optional, but recommended for a better look.
-**NOTE**: Currently breaks the post preview on hover.
+The userscript is *not* optional, but nothing will break if you don't use it.
+In order to make it work, you will have to make it load before 4chan X.

+### Userscript caveats
+- The page may reload multiple times before it loads correctly.
+- Upon loading, jumping to the latest position is broken.

 ## Credits
 https://github.com/Athari/CssGitHubWindows